Legal Advice for Health Care — 124 results

 or Durable Power of Attorney for Health Care,... more

-Written by attorney Sandra Greenblatt, about 4 years ago.
+Written by attorney Sandra Greenblatt, over 4 years ago.

 Technology spending for hardware, software and consulting services accounts for a significant portion of most health care providers' budgets today, especially since President Obama's... more

-Written by attorney Jennifer Mispagel, about 4 years ago.
+Written by attorney Jennifer Mispagel, over 4 years ago.

 An advance health care directive is a written instrument that